DevLan-Cybersecurity/arvan/.github/contributing.md

 ---

-# JOIN A TEAM MOVING ENTERTAINMENT FORWARD, Find your next challenge!
+# JOIN A TEAM MOVING ENTERTAINMENT FORWARD
-###  Are you looking to work with enthusiastic experts who are tackling game-changing challenges in entertainment and beyond?
-At DevLan, we offer an open environment where bright ideas are given a chance to shine and everyone is eager to lend a helping hand.
+###  Are you looking to work with enthusiastic experts who are tackling game-changing challenges in entertainment and beyond?<br>At DevLan, we offer an open environment where bright ideas are given a chance to shine and everyone is eager to lend a helping hand.
-#### Join us and create the unknown.
+#### Find your next challenge!
+Join us and create the unknown!

 # Contributing to DevLan
 This document outlines various ways how you can help contribute to DevLan and make this a bigger and better project.<br>